|

 other preparations.

-The primer I used is
+The primer I used was

 US Paint Awl-Quik, # D-8003.
 (Converter # D-8001) I had used this before when painting my